simonmichael/hledger_site/src/start.md

 Starting out with hledger or Plain Text Accounting, not to mention setting up a new accounting system, can be overwhelming.
 This page aims to help!
 It is work in progress, all help and feedback is welcome in [chat](support.html).

 First, here is a list of practical getting started docs.
-Reading one or more of these should be helpful:
+After [installing](install.html) hledger, reading one or more of these should be helpful:

 - [Quick Intro](quickintro.html)
 - [Quick Start](quickstart.html)